2003 Pittsburgh Steelers season

 The 2003 Pittsburgh Steelers season was the franchise's 71st season as a professional sports franchise and as a member of the National Football League.

-Their season began with the team trying to improve on their 10–5–1 record from 2002 in which they lost to the Tennessee Titans in the Divisional round of the playoffs.
+Their season began with the team trying to improve on their 10–5–1 record from 2002 in which they lost to the Tennessee Titans in the divisional round of the playoffs.

 With the team suffering through injuries as well as less reliance on the running game than normal, the Steelers stumbled to a 6–10 record, going the entire season without winning consecutive games.
 Since moving to Heinz Field in 2001, this was the Steelers' first season with a losing record and their first season missing the playoffs.
 The team's record is tied with that of the 1999 season as the worst for a season under head coach Bill Cowher.
+This was the Steelers' only losing season from 2000 to 2024.

 In his final season with the team, linebacker Jason Gildon became the franchise's career sack leader during a game against the Arizona Cardinals on November 9.

 Since then, this represents the most recent losing season for the Steelers.